 Veterans Day (originally known as Armistice Day) is an official United States public holiday that honors military veterans; that is, persons who served in the United States Armed Forces.
 It coincides with other holidays celebrated in other countries that mark the anniversary of the end of World War I. Major hostilities of World War I were formally ended at the 11th hour of the 11th day of the 11th month of 1918, when the Armistice with Germany went into effect.
 At the urging of major veteran organizations, Armistice Day was renamed Veterans Day in 1954.

 Everyone at Bluebird Botanicals holds this day close to their hearts.
-Over the past five years of providing hemp extracts to the community, we have learned about the pains and struggles that millions of veterans currently face.
+Over the past several years of providing hemp extracts to the community, we have learned about the pain and struggles that millions of veterans currently face.
 We’ve heard countless stories about soldiers returning home from conflict only to face an intense battle for their physical and mental wellbeing.
 We’ve also heard stories from our veteran customers about the positive impact CBD has had on their lives.

 Today, we remember and deeply appreciate the sacrifices made by our country’s heroes.
 We also want to provide the resources and support that veterans need upon returning home.